boeni-industries/aico/docs/roadmap/embodied_presence.md

 8. **Device Roaming**: Seamlessly follows you between trusted devices with zero-knowledge privacy
 9. **Comfortable Embodiment**: Presence feels natural and enhances daily life

-See [Community Roadmap](community.md) for the next stage of AICO's evolution.
+See Community Roadmap (file does not exist) for the next stage of AICO's evolution.